dirkvertoghen/1.-Co-Finance-1/README.md

       Total financing cost                                                             = 0,119871

 B. Old Style Co. has received a discount offer from a supplier of a raw material.
-Old Style Co. currently uses the economic order quantity model to determine the reorder quantity for this item of material, but the supplier has offered a price discount of 1.5% off the normal purchase price for regular orders of 67,000 units or more.
+Old Style Co. currently uses the economic order quantity model to determine the reorder quantity for this item of material, but the supplier has offered a price discount of **1.5%** off the normal purchase price for regular orders of **67,000** units or more.

 The following information is relevant

-Current purchase price per unit of material: $4.50
+Current purchase price per unit of material: **$4.50**

-Monthly demand: 74,000 units
+Monthly demand: **74,000 units**

-Ordering cost: $70
+Ordering cost: **$70**

-Current annual holding cost: $0.4 per unit per year
+Current annual holding cost: **$0.4 per unit per year**

-The company estimates that if it switches to buying in quantities of 67,000 units or more, there would be a significant effect on holding costs, which would increase to $1 per unit per year.
+The company estimates that if it switches to buying in quantities of **67,000 units** or more, there would be a significant effect on holding costs, which would increase to **$1 per unit per year.**

 Required

-(i) Calculate the total annual cost of inventory for this item of raw material if the order quantity is the economic order quantity
+(i) *Calculate the total annual cost of inventory for this item of raw material if the order quantity is the economic order quantity**

-(ii) Calculate whether the offer of a bulk purchase discount from the supplier should be accepted, if the aim of management is to minimise inventory costs.
+(ii) *Calculate whether the offer of a bulk purchase discount from the supplier should be accepted, if the aim of management is to minimise inventory costs.**

+# solution
+                  0 discount     1,5 discount

+Purchase price     4,50            4,43
+Cost per order       70              70
+Demand            74 000 /12: 888 000         74 000 / 12 : 888.000
+Holding cost        0,40           1,00
+Discount                           0,2

+EOQ